Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 When recall increases, an ideal model would have high precision, otherwise the model performs poorly.
 In this situation, consider increasing recall to correctly detect all ground truth objects by reducing the confidence threshold.

-On the other hand, when comparing multiple models, the one with highest curve in the precision x recall plot is considered the better performer.
+On the other hand when comparing multiple models, the one with highest curve in the precision x recall plot is considered the better performer.

 >Nevertheless, due to the trade-off between recall and precision, the curve can be noisy and have a particular saw-tooth shape that makes it difficult to estimate the performance of the model and similarly difficult to compare different models with their precision x recall curves crossing each other.
 Therefore we estimate the area under the curve using a numerical value called Average Precision.